 Upon your move into a new place, have any of your friends or family ever handed you a container of salt?
 It’s kind of a confusing, and seemingly random, thing.
-However, there are meanings behind those housewarming gifts that predate even your grandmother’s household traditions – and we’ve broken them all down for you!
+However, there are heartfelt, longstanding meanings behind those traditional housewarming gifts that predate even your grandmother’s household traditions – and we’ve broken them all down for you!

 Bread is said to be given so that “your house may never go hungry”.
 It most likely is also related to the concept of loved ones breaking bread together.